madonel/GPU-code-VHDL-multicycle-pipeline-/README.md

 # GPU-code-VHDL-multicycle-pipeline-
-VHDL code of a functioning GPU multicycle and pipeline
+This is a project in VHDL for the design of a functioning GPU in multicycle and pipeline.

+For each of them there are some tests conducted in order to prove their functionallity.